eficode-academy/istio-katas/005-securing-with-mtls.md

 - Delete the gateway created in the previous exercise

-> You will modify and recreate it in a later step

 - Generate needed certificate authority(CA) and certificates

-> Execute `./scripts/generate-certs.sh`.
-This will create a server side
-> cert for the sentences front end service and store it in a kubernetes
-> secret called `<YOUR_NAMESPACE>-tls-secret`.
-It will also create a client
-> certificate which will be used by the `loop-query-mtls.sh` script.

 - Modify the gateway to configure `MUTUAL` TLS for port `443`

-> :bulb: This should be the `sentences-ingress-gw.yaml` you created in the
-> previous exercise.
-It must be namespaced to the `istio-ingress`.

 - Modify the virtual service so point to the gateway in `istio-ingress` namespace

-> :bulb: As the gateway is scoped to the `istio-ingress` namespace it must be
-> pre-pended to the gateway.
-E.g ` - istio-ingress/sentences`.

 - Apply the changes to the virtual service and gateway